griffithlab/civic-panel/docs/Sequence samples.rst

 Library construction
 -----------------------------

-In advance of next-generation sequencing (NGS) construction of so-called sequencing libraries typically requires genomic fragmentation, ligation to custom linkers called adapters, and polymerase chain reaction (PCR) amplification.
+In advance of next-generation sequencing (NGS), construction of sequencing libraries is first required.
+This typically requires genomic fragmentation, ligation to custom linkers called adapters, and polymerase chain reaction (PCR) amplification.

-	1) **Genome fragmentation** requires breaking the DNA into smaller pieces using physical or chemical means.
+	1) **Genome fragmentation** involves breaking the DNA into smaller pieces using physical or chemical means.
-		- Physical fragmentation methods including sonication, nebulization or enzymatic reactions.
+		- Physical fragmentation methods include sonication, nebulization or enzymatic reactions.
 		- Chemical fragmentation relies on hydroxyl radicals to break DNA into fragments, which can accommodate more material, but can induce false positives through novel mutations or transversion artifacts.

-	2) **Adding adaptors** are chemically synthesized double stranded DNA molecules that tag individual reads.
-These adaptors allow users to tag molecules for sequencing as well as employ unique molecular identifier (UMI) strategies.
+	2) **Adaptors** are chemically synthesized double stranded DNA molecules that make sequencing reactions possible.
+Adaptors are ligated to DNA fragments and may include sequences to allow binding to a flowcell, sequencing primer sites, sample indexes, unique molecular identifier (UMI) sequences, etc.

 	3) **PCR amplification** is a method to make many copies of a specific DNA segment.
 PCR requires first denaturing dsDNA to create ssDNA using heat, binding of targeted primers to ssDNA fragments, and elongation of ssDNA to create a copied dsDNA.
+Amplification is typically performed at multiple steps in the sequencing pipeline.

 -----------------------------
 Target enrichment strategies
 -----------------------------

 Target enrichment strategies are used to generate a specific collection of DNA fragments for sequencing.
+These enrichment strategies are often performed on the constructed sequence library or incorporated into a library construction step.

 >>>>>>>>>>>>>>>>>>>>>>>
 Hybridization Capture
 >>>>>>>>>>>>>>>>>>>>>>>

-Hybridization capture requires designing specific primers that bind to regions of interest and isolating these bound DNA fragments using chemistry (e.g., Strepavidin Beads).
-All genomic DNA that is not bound to the capture probes will be washed away and not eligible for amplification.
+Hybridization capture requires designing specific primers that bind to regions of interest and isolating these bound DNA fragments using chemistry (e.g., use of strepavidin Beads in combination with biotinylated DNA).
+Genomic DNA that is not bound to the capture probes will be washed away.
 The remaining DNA, which is enriched for regions of interest, is amplified using PCR and sequenced.
 Reagents that use hybridization capture include: `Swift BioSciences <https://swiftbiosci.com/applications/hyb-cap-seq/>`_, `IDT <https://www.idtdna.com/pages/products/next-generation-sequencing/hybridization-capture>`_, `Agilent <https://www.agilent.com/en/product/hybridization-based-next-generation-sequencing-(ngs)>`_, among others.
-The process for hybridization capture described below:
+The process for hybridization capture is described below:

 .. image:: images/Hyb_capture.png